julibinho/cloneCluster/evaluation/readme.md

 2 S180 S181 S431 S432 S433 S434 S435 S436 S437 S438 S439 S440
 3 S542 S553
  ```
-The first column indicates the cluster number containing sequences which are in the second column.
+The first column indicates the cluster number, from second column Ids of sequences grouped into that cluster.
 The sequences Id's are seperated by space.